GewelsJI/VPS/README.md

 # 5. VPS Benchmark

 We provide an out-of-the-box evaluation toolbox for the VPS task, which is written in Python style.
 You can just run it to generate the evaluation results on your custom approach.
-Or you can directly download the complete VPS benchmark including prediction map of each competitor at download link: [Google Drive](https://drive.google.com/drive/folders/15xBWCFuWWg9YL5p4qdcfz8-yEeJlNFxg?usp=sharing) / [Baidu Drive](https://pan.baidu.com/s/1plDtddL9L_f0dqrREVkIPg) (Password: 9c4p, Size: 7.28G).
+Or you can directly download the complete VPS benchmark including prediction map of each competitor at download link: [OneDrive](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/ESS2WHOQvLhMl5ci8wNO6yYBjnh6EVcp5vYO1z4JoOKUNg?e=nJe6Zi) / [Baidu Drive](https://pan.baidu.com/s/1Qu-0l9w0ja92nzrlWMRhoQ) (Password: 2t1l, Size: 5.45G).

 - More instructions about **Evaluation Toolbox** refer to [`PageLink`](https://github.com/GewelsJI/VPS/tree/main/eval).